nginxinc/nginx-gateway-fabric/design/control-data-plane-separation/design.md

 - [x] It can report the status of configuration attempts to the control plane.
 - [x] It should not crash because of bad config.
 - [x] It can authenticate with the control plane.
-- [x] It supports mTLS between the control plane and the agent.
+- [x] It supports TLS between the control plane and the agent.
 - [x] It registers itself with the control plane.
 - [x] Many agents can register to a single control plane.
 - [x] It can scale separately from the control plane.